 Floods are the nation’s most common natural disaster, but the devastating damage that flooding can cause is not covered under a standard homeowners, condo owners or renters insurance policy.
 To protect your finances from the threat of flood damage, you may want to consider purchasing a flood insurance policy.

-Flood insurance is designed to cover damage and loss that results from externally-caused flooding — flooding due to heavy rains, snowstorms, overflowing storm drains or levees, etc. And flood insurance could be more than just a smart financial move — it might be a requirement.
+Flood insurance is designed to cover damage that results from externally-caused flooding — flooding due to heavy rains, snowstorms, overflowing storm drains or levees, etc. And flood insurance could be more than just a smart financial move — it might be a requirement.
 Your mortgage lender will likely require you to have a flood insurance policy if your home is located in a flood zone.

 What is flood insurance and how does it work?

-Having flood insurance is beneficial because flood-related losses aren’t covered under traditional homeowners or renters insurance.
-Flood insurance policies are offered through the National Flood Insurance Program and through private insurance companies (more on this later), and there is usually a waiting period before your coverage kicks in.
-After that point, your policy will start to cover losses should flood damage occur on your property.
+Having flood insurance is beneficial because flood-related losses are not covered under traditional homeowners, condo owners or renters insurance.
+Flood insurance policies are offered through the National Flood Insurance Program (NFIP) and some private insurance companies.
+However, a few homeowners insurance companies, such as Kin, offer flood coverage as an endorsement.

 What does flood insurance cover?